-- 30. Within thirty (30) days of the Effective Date, Respondent shall deposit into an interest-bearing escrow account twenty-four million dollars (\$24,000,000.00), for the purpose of providing redress to Affected Consumers who were overcharged as required by this Section.
-This will constitute the Settlement Fund.
+31. Subject to the credit discussed below, Respondent is required to pay eighteen million dollars (\$18,000,000.00) in redress to Affected Consumers who were overcharged.
+Within thirty (30) days of the Effective Date, Respondent shall deposit into an interest-bearing escrow account twelve million dollars (\$12,000,000.00), for the purpose of providing redress to Affected Consumers who were overcharged as required by this Section.
 Respondent shall provide written verification of the deposit to the Bureau and the DOJ within five (5) business days of depositing the funds described in this paragraph.
+This, plus any amount added pursuant to paragraph 32 below, will constitute the Settlement Fund.
 Any interest that accrues will become part of the Settlement Fund and will be utilized and disposed of as set forth herein.
-Any taxes, costs, or other fees incurred by the Settlement Fund shall be paid by Respondent. - Within sixty (60) days of the Effective Date, Respondent shall create a plan ("Redress Plan") to provide for the administration of consumer remuneration by American Honda Motor (the "Administrator").
-Pursuant to the Redress Plan, the Administrator shall conduct the activities set forth in paragraphs 33 through 41.
-The terms of the Redress Plan shall be subject to the non-objection of the Fair Lending Director and the DOJ.
-Respondent shall bear all costs and expenses of implementing the Redress Plan.
-The Redress Plan shall require the Administrator to comply with the provisions of this Consent Order as applicable to the Administrator.
-The Redress Plan shall require the Administrator to work cooperatively with Respondent, the Bureau, and the DOJ in the conduct of its activities, including reporting regularly to and providing all reasonably requested information to the Fair Lending Director and the DOJ.
-The Redress Plan shall require the Administrator to comply with all confidentiality and privacy restrictions applicable to the party who supplied the information and data to the Administrator.
+Any taxes, costs, or other fees incurred by the Settlement Fund shall be paid by Respondent.

+- 32. Based on a determination made by the Fair Lending Director and the DOJ, Respondent shall receive a credit of no less than five million dollars (\$5,000,000.00) and no more than six million dollars (\$6,000,000.00) for remediation it has already provided to Affected Consumers.
+If the Bureau and the Fair Lending Director determine that the credit is less than six million dollars (\$6,000,000.00), Respondent shall deposit an additional amount of up to one million dollars (\$1,000,000.00) into the Settlement Fund, based on the Fair Lending Director's and the DOJ's determination, such that the total amount of redress is eighteen million dollars (\$18,000,000.00). - 33.
+Within thirty (30) days of the Effective Date, Respondent shall identify a proposed Settlement Administrator ("Administrator"), who shall be subject to the non-objection of the Fair Lending Director and the DOJ.
+Within thirty (30) days of an Administrator's selection, Respondent shall, subject to the non-objection of the Fair Lending Director and the DOJ to its terms, execute a contract with the Administrator to conduct the activities set forth in paragraphs 35 through 43.
+Respondent shall bear all costs and expenses of the Administrator.
+The Administrator's contract shall require the Administrator to comply with the provisions of this Consent Order as applicable to the Administrator and shall require it to work cooperatively with Respondent, the Bureau, and the DOJ in the conduct of its activities, including reporting regularly and providing all reasonably requested information to the Fair Lending Director and the DOJ.
+The contract with the

+Administrator shall require the Administrator to comply with all confidentiality and privacy restrictions applicable to the party who supplied information and data to the Administrator.